Applied-Scientific-Research/Omega3D/README.md

 Omega3D aims to be an accurate combined Lagrangian-Eulerian fluid flow solver for unsteady flows with complex boundaries, with a greatly reduced reliance on meshing and parameter tuning for achieving accuracy and speed.

-It currently contains a mere architectural skeleton onto which more complex behavior can be built.

 ## Build and run
 This code uses some C++17 features, so should compile on GCC 7, Clang 4, and MSVC 19.10 compilers.